coleenquadros/configuration/docs/app-sre/AAA.md

 Application-related secrets such as passwords, or tokens must be handled according to [this document](https://service.pages.redhat.com/dev-guidelines/docs/appsre/onboarding/adding-sensitive-data/).

-## App-sre escalation to external teams
+## AppSRE escalation to external teams

 ### PnT Devops